 Resilience: Paving the Road to Recovery

 Recovery can mean many different things for many different people.
-At the National Council for Behavioral Health, we believe that recovery encompasses so much more than a 12-step program; it’s an everyday commitment to health.
+At the National Council for Mental Wellbeing, we believe that recovery encompasses so much more than a 12-step program; it’s an everyday commitment to health.

 “Recovery must be the expectation – not the exception – for every individual who experiences active addiction,” wrote Tom Hill, vice president for addiction and recovery at the National Council.

 The Substance Abuse and Mental Health Administration (SAMHSA) defines recovery “as a process of change through which individuals improve their health and wellness, live self-directed lives and strive to reach their full potential.”

 The pathways to recovery for individuals with mental and substance use disorders are not always smooth, but building resilience makes it possible to navigate setbacks and sustain long-term recovery.

 Resilience refers to an individual’s ability to cope with adversity and adapt to challenges or change.
 Resilience develops over time and gives an individual the capacity, not only to cope with life’s challenges, but also to be better prepared for the next stressful situation.

 Individuals in recovery (and their families) can build resilience by developing social supports.
 Social connection is a critical component for resilience and recovery.
 Peers can help build a sense of community and belonging.

 Whole Health Action Management (WHAM) training is one opportunity for peers and providers to create a network that promotes resilience and facilitates recovery.
 Peer support upholds one of the science-based whole health and resiliency factors introduced in WHAM: a meaningful support network.